-- Certification Policy, - Certification Practice Statement, - Certification Regulations of CERTUM's Qualified Certification Services, - application forms and request templates, - extracts from documentation corresponding to performed role, including emergency procedures, - range of responsibilities and obligations associated with the acted role in the system.
+- Certification Policy,

+- Certification Practice Statement,

+- application forms and request templates,

+- extracts from documentation corresponding to performed role, including emergency procedures,

+- range of responsibilities and obligations associated with the acted role in the system.

-6. Technical Security Controls
+6.Technical Security Controls

 This Chapter describes procedures for the generation and management of a cryptographic key pair of a certification authority, a registration authority and a subscriber, including associated technical requirements.